Want to get more out of your RV? Subscribe to the Camping World YouTube channel, and never miss a video.

 For small fixes, here are a couple popular RV lap sealants you might need:

 RV roof sealing tape is also an attractive option for repairing corners or vertical surfaces.
 For resealing an entire RV roof, you’ll want a rubber roof coating treatment.
-Of course, if you’re not quite sure what you need, check your owner’s manual before shopping for RV roof repair and maintenance products.
+Of course, if you’re unsure what you need, check your owner’s manual before shopping for RV roof repair and maintenance products.

 Just make sure the product you choose is compatible with your RV roof material.
 And when it comes to applying RV roof sealant, consult the product manufacturer for step-by-step instructions.